 Talent uses forceps to move intestines to the right.

-Shot of spleen attached to stomach
+Shot of spleen attached to stomach Video editor: This shot was combined with 1.4.1 and slated as 1.4.1.

-Then, with a pipette, place 5 milliters of the HBSS 2% FCS into a Petri dish [1-MED].
+Then, with a pipette, place 5 milliliters of the HBSS 2% FCS into a Petri dish [1-MED].
 Using forceps, carefully detach the spleen from the stomach [2-ECU] and place the spleen into the Petri dish [3-MED].

 Talent pipets 5 mL of HBSS 2% FCS into Petri dish